meetashwin/java-play/README.md

 This condition should be specified as a predicate which the filter() method accepts as an argument.

 The java.util.function.Predicate interface defines an abstract method named test() that accepts an object of generic type T and returns a boolean.

+## SubArraySum.java

+Given an unsorted array A of size N of non-negative integers, find a continuous sub-array which adds to a given number S.